-Next to those stylish stilettos where 2 pairs of mail dress shoes.
-Since my neighbor is a cop I knew those two sets of shoes belong to “Raleigh’s Fitness.”
+Next to those stylish stilettos were 2 pairs of male dress shoes.
+Since my neighbor is a cop I knew those two sets of shoes belonged to “Raleigh’s Fitness.”
 Next to the police, I could make out William’s shoes.
 They were very unique shoes for a special occasion.

 I remember when we went shopping for them.
 We were enjoying a rare summer-like February in North Carolina.
 We decided to enjoy the weather after lunch and take a walk along the greenways.
 While walking hand and hand Williams received a call from Alex and he said, “Marilyn had changed her mind and the wedding colors were changing also.”
 We had a few hours to incorporate silver/smoky grey into our bridesmaid and groomsmen’s attire.